Vangaveeti Mohana Ranga

 Vangaveeti Mohana Ranga Rao (4 July 1947 - 26 December 1988) was an Indian politician from Andhra Pradesh.
 He represented Vijayawada East assembly constituency as a member of Indian National Congress.

 Ranga's elder brother, Vangaveeti Radha Krishna Rao Sr., was associated with Chalasani Venkata Rathnam, secretary of the Communist Party of India, Vijayawada.
-However, conflicts arose between Venkata Rathnam and Vangaveeti Radha, to get a hold on Vijayawada transport business, dominated by Datti Kanaka Rao, a follower of Chalasani Venkata Rathnam.
+Conflict arose between Venkata Rathnam and Vangaveeti Radha, over controlling the Vijayawada transport business, dominated by Datti Kanaka Rao, a follower of Chalasani Venkata Rathnam.
 In 1972, both Kanaka Rao, and Venkata Rathnam were allegedly murdered by Vangaveeti Radha's supporters.
 These events in turn led to a retaliation by a rival group, ending in the murder of Vangaveeti Radha.
-Upon the death of Vangaveeti Radha, his brother Mohana Ranga took over the leadership of United independent Organization with the support of student union leaders Devineni Chandrasekhar (Gandhi), and Devineni Rajasekhar (Nehru).
+Upon the death of Vangaveeti Radha, his brother Mohana Ranga took over the leadership of United Independent Organization with the support of student union leaders Devineni Chandrasekhar (Gandhi), and Devineni Rajasekhar (Nehru).

-The power struggle between the politically powerful Mohana Ranga and the Devineni family led to the splitting of the United Independent Organization and to the alleged protracted murders of brothers Devineni Chandrasekhar (Gandhi) in 1979 and Devineni Murali in 1988.
-Subsequently, while Ranga was staging an indefinite fast for distribution of land pattas to residents of Giripuram, he was attacked by a group of men allegedly belong to Devineni Rajasekhar (Nehru) kodela vyas tdp cm attacked Mohana Ranga's camp and assassinated him in the early hours of 26 December 1988.
+The power struggle between the politically powerful Mohana Ranga and the Devineni family led to the splitting of the United Independent Organization and to the alleged murders of brothers Devineni Chandrasekhar (Gandhi) in 1979 and Devineni Murali in 1988.
+Subsequently, while Ranga was staging an indefinite fast for distribution of land pattas to residents of Giripuram, he was assassinated in the early hours of 26 December 1988 by a group of men allegedly belonging to Devineni Rajasekhar (Nehru) at Mohana Ranga's camp.
 Ranga's two assigned bodyguards did not intervene.
 The murder led to large-scale riots in erstwhile Krishna, Guntur and the Godavari districts.